dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 {{< video src="start.mp4" width="400px" loop="true" autoplay="true" muted="true">}}

-Now all you have to do is specify some other commands to call some other functions.
+Now all you have to do is specify other commands to call any other functions of your choice.

 Yes!
 It's that simple! 🤓